Private Project

 Director Biography - Francesca Escarraga

-Francesca Escarraga is an award-winning producer, writer, and director committed to utilizing the power of storytelling to amplify underrepresented voices and create impactful stories that inspire positive change in society.
+Francesca Escarraga is an award-winning Producer, Writer and Director committed to utilizing the power of storytelling to amplify underrepresented voices and create impactful stories that inspire positive change in society.

 She majored in Screenwriting and Film and TV Development, and was awarded an Academic Distinction by the University of California, Los Angeles (UCLA) and New York Film Academy - Los Angeles.

-She was awarded Best Producer at the 2022 Oniros Film Awards in New York City and recognized by the City of Los Angeles Mayor's Office for fostering the future generation of entertainment professionals through NFMLA's Stage 5 CineSessions mentorship program.
+She was awarded Best Producer at the 2022 Oniros Film Awards in New York City, Best Director at the 2025 TMFF Awards in the UK, and recognized by the City of Los Angeles Mayor's Office for fostering the future generation of entertainment professionals through NewFilmmakers Los Angeles’ (NFMLA) Stage 5 CineSessions mentorship program.
+She also serves as an Emmy judge for the National Academy of Television Arts and Sciences.

 Add Director Biography